‘I roam the seas from Scapa Flow

 As usual there was an obverse to the coin.
 The Rosyth boats Thistle and Tarpon were lost with all hands and the Harwich based Sterlet was missing, likely in one of the minefields sown in the Kattegat.
 The Wardle family who were now coming to terms that Geoffrey was a prisoner of war having been captured from Starfish, now faced up to the death of his twin brother in Sterlet.

 (What follows is an edited version of ‘The Time Capsuled Heroes of Cresswell – the last Dive of HMS/M Unity)

-The crew of Unity faced a hazardous patrol off the Norwegian coast lay. a Unity would undertake this mission without her Skipper Lieutenant Brown was ill.
+The crew of Unity faced a hazardous patrol off the River Elbe, moreover Unity would undertake this mission without her Skipper Lieutenant Brown, who was ill.
 He would miss this patrol.
 Lieutenant Brown’s place was taken by Lieutenant.
 Francis Brooks, the spare commanding officer at HMS Elfin.
-Francis Brooks (thirty-one) had previously commanded L23 (see entry) but to the crew of Unity, he remained mysterious..
+Francis Brooks (thirty-one) had previously commanded L23 (see entry) but to the crew of Unity, he remained mysterious.

 Fog stubbornly curtained the North East coast that morning.
 With Unity under sailing orders, conditions were so dreadful it was widely anticipated that sailing times would be postponed as the local coastguard and SNO (Senior Naval Officer) Tyne advised.
 The sea lanes were simply not safe.
 The decision was taken to postpone Unity’s departure until 17:30hrs in the hope that the fog might clear but visibility actually deteriorated.
 It will be recalled that Captain (S) 6 Bethell had been sacked the previous day and none of the senior naval officers present at the base felt able to step in to further postpone the mission.